 Studies have raised the possibility that the overuse of triclosan contributes to making bacteria resistant to antibiotics, but new studies now attribute it to weakening cardiac and skeletal muscle contractility — a problem that can affect people with heart disease and heart failure.

 Triclosan Use Due to the abundant use of triclosan in personal care products, triclosan levels in urine, blood and breast milk are on the rise.
-It’s used in products, such as:
+It’s used in everyday products, such as: